nikepupu/Voyager/README.md

   author  = {Guanzhi Wang and Yuqi Xie and Yunfan Jiang and Ajay Mandlekar and Chaowei Xiao and Yuke Zhu and Linxi Fan and Anima Anandkumar}, year    = {2023}, journal = {arXiv preprint arXiv: Arxiv-2305.16291}
 }

+@article{gong2023mindagent,
+  title={Mindagent: Emergent gaming interaction}, author={Gong, Ran and Huang, Qiuyuan and Ma, Xiaojian and Vo, Hoi and Durante, Zane and Noda, Yusuke and Zheng, Zilong and Zhu, Song-Chun and Terzopoulos, Demetri and Fei-Fei, Li and others}, journal={arXiv preprint arXiv:2309.09971}, year={2023}
+}
 ```